EdukronCodes/Gen-AI/Project Flow.md

 11. **Continuous Conversation**: Users can continue the conversation, with each query repeating the search and response process.
 12. **Session Management**: Track and maintain user chat history and document context for ongoing sessions.
 13. **End of Session**: User ends the chat or the session times out, with the option to download chat logs or responses.

+13. End of Session
+The user can end the conversation, and the session is terminated.
+The chat logs or responses can optionally be downloaded.

+python
+Copy code
+# Django Session Termination Example
+def end_session(request):
+    del request.session['chat_history']